 One that matters from those diverse experiences is that I use photography, videography, and storytelling as my tools in supporting those companies and organisations.

 2016, I decided to use those multimedia skills and hobbies as my main job.
-I got assignment from United Nation Volunteer as an UNV Donor Communication Officer in UNICEF Indonesia.
-Since then, I realised that my job is more than being a photographer, videographer, or only a storyteller.
+I got an assignment from United Nation Volunteer as a UNV Donor Communication Officer in UNICEF Indonesia.
+Since then, I realized that my job is more than being a photographer, videographer, or only storyteller.

-All stories I write, photos that I take, and videos that I produce, all talk about human help human and mostly in the extraordinary circumstances.
+All stories I write, photos that I take, and videos that I produce, all talk about humans help humans and mostly in extraordinary circumstances.

 I know I have been working so hard to get what I want, and I am glad to be able to do what I love.